Racism is part of everyday life in the German healthcare system-breakinglatest.news-Breaking Latest News

-Imagine you need medical help – and you are discriminated against.
+Imagine you need medical help – and are discriminated against.
 This is how many black people and people of color feel in Germany.
-They often experience racism in healthcare – and multiple discrimination if they are HIV positive.
+They often experience racism – and multiple discrimination – in health care if they are HIV positive.
 The consequences can be life-threatening.
 This is what the German Aidshilfe (DAH) points out on the occasion of the German-Austrian AIDS Congress (DÖAK) in Bonn.

-“Racism is part of everyday life in the German healthcare system – but so far only those who are affected have noticed it.
-Addressing racism in health and care has so far been shamefully neglected,” says Omer Ouedraogo, Advisor for Migration of the German Aidshilfe.
+“Racism is part of everyday life in the German health care system – but so far only those who are affected have noticed it.
+Dealing with racism in health and care has been shamefully neglected so far,” says Omer Ouedraogo, Advisor for Migration of the German Aidshilfe.
 “With our campaign we want to say: Let’s all look together and then act!”

 Racial discrimination is everyday life

-Provide data on the topic Afrozensusfor which around 6,000 BPoC (Black and People of Color) were surveyed, and the study “positive voices 2.0” the German Aidshilfe and the Institute for Democracy and Civil Society (IDZ Jena).
+Provide data on the topic Afrozensusfor which around 6,000 BPoC (Black and People of Color) were surveyed, and the study “positive voices 2.0” by the German Aids Aid and the Institute for Democracy and Civil Society (IDZ Jena).

 64.6% of those surveyed in the Afro census who had been in contact with the “health and care” sector in the last two years had experienced discrimination there, around three quarters of them because of their skin color or ethnic origin.
 Around two thirds had experienced that doctors did not take their complaints seriously.